 However, there are reasons why it might still be a good option to favor Celestron, Orion, Meade or Sky-Watcher etc, and that is that they are US-based companies that will provide good customer service.

-Some other telescope companies are now just brands carried on by the overseas manufacturers for marketing purposes.
-For example, Gskyer was previously a German manufacturer of telescopes but they went out of business as a company some years ago (source).
-The brand name lives on as it is being used by another Chinese manufacturer.
+Some other telescope companies are now just brands carried on by overseas manufacturers for marketing purposes.
+For example, Gskyer was previously a German manufacturer of telescopes but they went out of business as a company some years ago and the brand name lives on as it is being used by a Chinese manufacturer.